rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 1. [Rackspace Cloud Monitoring](http://www.rackspace.com/cloud/public/monitoring/): Cloud Monitoring watches the infrastructure to ensure that everything is working efficiently and properly.

-2. [RackConnect](https://www.rackspace.com/cloud/hybrid/rackconnect): RackConnect enables Rackspace to connect from a customer data center to a Rackspace data center through a Site-to-Site IPSec VPN.
+2. [RackConnect](https://www.rackspace.com/cloud/hybrid/rackconnect): RackConnect enables Rackspace to connect from a customer data center to a Rackspace data center through a site-to-site IPSec VPN.

-3. [Rackspace Cloud: Private Edition](http://www.rackspace.com/cloud/private/): The Rackspace Cloud Private Edition team can provide support in a customer or partner datacenter.
+3. [Rackspace Cloud, Private Edition](http://www.rackspace.com/cloud/private/): The Rackspace Cloud Private Edition team can provide support in a customer or partner data center.

 4. [OpenStack Private Cloud](http://www.rackspace.com/cloud/private/): Customers can also use RackConnect.
 This will connect a Rackspace Hosted OpenStack Private Cloud to the Rackspace Public Cloud.